chill-avocado/mega-repo/functions/agent_frameworks/README.md

 - **autogen**: Microsoft's framework for building conversational agents
 - **babyagi**: Simple implementation of an autonomous agent using LLMs
 - **Teenage-AGI**: Agent with memory management and planning capabilities
+- **openhands**: A comprehensive AI agent framework with components for agents, memory, LLM integration, and more

 ## Core Functionality